hai-vr/documentation/docs/products/animator-as-code/functions/modular-avatar.md

 - `MaAc ImportParameters(VRCExpressionParameters parameters)` <br/>
 Import parameters from an existing VRCExpressionParameters asset.

+- `MaacParameter<float> NewParameter(MaacParameterType parameterType, string parameter)` <br/>
+Declare a new parameter of the given type.
+If you use Animator As Code, you can reuse the parameters using the other `NewParameter` method overloads or the `NewBoolToFloatParameter` method.
+Function calls on the resulting objects will affect all parameters of that group.

 - `MaacParameter<float> NewParameter(AacFlFloatParameter aacParameter)` <br/>
 Declare a new Float parameter, by default saved and synced.
 This creates a ModularAvatarParameters on the targeted object if it doesn't already exist.